 Salt to taste

-- Wash 1 cup flattened rice under cold running water thoroughly and soak it for 5 minutes until it becomes soft.
-Drain water completely using a strainer.
-Set flattened rice aside.
+- Rinse flattened rice and soak it in water for 5 minutes until it becomes soft.
+After that, drain out water completely and set flattened rice aside.

-- Heat cooking oil in a saucepan.
-Add mustard seeds and allow it to crackle.
+- Add mustard seeds and allow them to crackle.

 - Simmer and add peanuts.
-Fry them until light brown.
+Fry them until they turn light brown.

-- Add channa dal/ split chickpeas and fry them for 20 seconds.
+- Add channa dal and fry them for 20 seconds.